-How to Identify a Limit Switch
+How the Limit Switch Works

 A bad switch also can prevent a furnace from operating at all.
-If the switch has completely failed and is stuck in the open circuit, or off, position, the furnace won't run.
+If the switch has completely failed and is stuck in the open circuit (off) position, the furnace won't run.
 The same effect can result from repeated overheating.
-If a limit switch (doing its job) hits its top limit and has to shut off the burner four or so times, the control computer of the furnace may go into a "hard shutdown" mode so that the furnace won't turn on until the unit is serviced.
+If a limit switch (doing its job) hits its top limit and has to shut off the burner four or so times, the control computer of the furnace may go into a "hard shutdown" mode so the furnace won't turn on until the unit is serviced.